-Another way is by assessing their cybersecurity maturity level.
-Maturity models provide a measurement of the cybersecurity posture of the company and enables the organization to periodically assess how they are progressing with cybersecurity.
-This is an excellent indicator if the cybersecurity of the company is moving in the right or wrong direction.
+Another way is by assessing their cyber security maturity level.
+Maturity models provide a measurement of the cyber security posture of the company and enables the organisation to periodically assess how they are progressing with cyber security.
+This is an excellent indicator if the cyber security of the company is moving in the right or wrong direction.

 Gartner summed it up best: “To avoid exclusively focusing on issues related to IT-decision making, create simple, practical and pragmatic risk appetite statements that are linked to business goals and relevant to board-level decisions.
 This leaves no room for business leaders to be confused as to why security leaders were even present at strategic meetings.”

 An important initial step for any retailer is to take a hard look at their current employee base.
 Retailers need new talent that understands the new risk landscape and that can translate risk appetite into clear actions that will protect the organisation whilst delivering on business goals.

 They need to invest in an experienced CISO that can prepare the retailer for challenges, who has a reporting line into the board or a very senior exec like the CEO, COO or CFO.
 In some cases, especially for pure technology companies, the CISO can report to the CIO or CTO, but this can be a bad idea.
 It’s usually best to separate the reporting line for the CISO from the IT department head.